“Human voice is the most beautiful instrument of all, but it is the most difficult to play” – Richard Strauss.

 - Flexibility – The vocal mechanism and speech organ must be flexible enough to enunciate the words and to produce different musical phrases

-- Shape of the mouth – Important for correct pronunciation
+- The shape of the mouth – Important for correct pronunciation

-- Vocal range – Varies from person to person, however, range is limited for speech than singing.
-Minimum traversable range for an individual is two and a half octaves.
+- Vocal range – Varies from person to person, however, the range is limited for speech than singing.
+The minimum traversable range for an individual is two and a half octaves.

-- Speed – Agility of the vocal chords to produce musical phrases in any tempo influence the quality of singing
+- Speed – Agility of the vocal cords to produce musical phrases in any tempo influences the quality of singing

 - Volume – Appropriate loudness to reach the audience, without compromising on the tonal quality and the bhava aspects

 - Imagination – Mental perception of the words and tone are important to render a note or word effectively.
 Creativity in musical phrases plays a very important role.

 Why are vocal exercises important?

 - It warms up the voice to extend the vocal range